pkaplan5/Election_Analysis/README.md

 369,711 votes were cast in the general election.

-By county the votes were Jefferson with 10.5% votes casted of the total election votes with 38,855 votes, Denver with 82.8% votes casted of the total election votes with 06,055 votes, Arapahoe with 6.7% votes casted of the total election votes with 24,801 votes in the election.
+By county the votes were:

+*Jefferson with 10.5% votes casted of the total election votes with 38,855 votes *Denver with 82.8% votes casted of the total election votes with 06,055 votes *Arapahoe with 6.7% votes casted of the total election votes with 24,801 votes in the election.

-The largest turn-out was with Denver county with 82.8% of the votes casted of the election.
+*The largest turn-out was with Denver county with 82.8% of the votes casted of the election.

 The candidate results were: